 - The cloud: in-depth analysis

-The cloud is a cloud-based system (less often - a corporate data center) that provides the processing power for the data that was transferred from an edge platform or an IoT gateway.
-The cloud can be powered with analytics software, visualization tools, AI, and machine learning for in-depth analyzing and processing of the data.
+The cloud is a cloud-based system (less often – a corporate data center) that provides the processing power for the data that was transferred from an edge platform or an IoT gateway.
+The cloud can be powered with analytics software, visualization tools, AI, and machine learning for in-depth analysis and processing of the data.

 The cloud element is what makes IoT architecture useful for businesses and people.
 The gathered information is expected to provide insights for making crucial business decisions and identifying trends and patterns.

-So, IoT is a technology that became possible thanks to the emergence of other technologies, such as 4g, 5g, machine learning.
+So, IoT is a technology that became possible thanks to the emergence of other technologies, such as 4g, 5g, and machine learning.
 The IoT market is enormous, and it continues to grow.
 Things are the basis of the IoT architecture, while the collaboration between sensors (things) and actuators is not new, the future of IoT technology is very promising.
 IoT has already made a great contribution in developing smart homes and monitoring tools in medicine, but the further impact on all spheres will be much bigger.